Do Lurchers Sleep A Lot?

 Set up a routine

 Establish a predictable routine for your dog.
 A routine for nighttime sleep is helpful both for dogs and their owners.
 The daily routine includes mealtime, potty time, exercise time, rest time, training time, and playtime.
-This will help them to spend the remaining time for a nap and playing with favorite toys.
+This will help them to spend the remaining time for a nap and play with their favorite toys.
 They will be able to recognize when it’s time for bed.

 Maintaining a fixed routine is a bit more difficult on weekends and holidays but you should try and stick to your routine as closely as possible.